sumanth5468/netflix_sql_project/README.md

-# Netflix Movies And Tv Showa Data Analyis Using SQL
+# Netflix Movies And Tv Shows Data Analyis Using SQL